awsdocs/amazon-opensearch-service-developer-guide/doc_source/ism.md

 }
 ```

-For a more detailed example, see [Sample policy with ISM template](https://opendistro.github.io/for-elasticsearch-docs/docs/im/ism/policies/#sample-policy-with-ism-template)\.
+For a more detailed example, see [Sample policy with ISM template](https://opensearch.org/docs/im-plugin/ism/policies/#sample-policy-with-ism-template)\.

 ## Differences<a name="ism-diff"></a>

-Compared to Open Distro for Elasticsearch, ISM for Amazon Elasticsearch Service has several differences\.
+Compared to OpenSearch and Elasticsearch, ISM for Amazon OpenSearch Service has several differences\.

 ### ISM operations<a name="alerting-diff-op"></a>
-+ Amazon ES supports three unique ISM operations, `warm_migration`, `cold_migration`, and `cold_delete`\.
++ OpenSearch Service supports three unique ISM operations, `warm_migration`, `cold_migration`, and `cold_delete`\.

   If your domain has [UltraWarm](ultrawarm.md) enabled, the `warm_migration` action transitions the index to warm storage\.
-Even if the `warm_migration` action doesn’t complete within the [set timeout period](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/policies/#actions), the migration to warm indices still continues\.
+Even if the `warm_migration` action doesn’t complete within the [set timeout period](https://opensearch.org/docs/im-plugin/ism/policies/#actions), the migration to warm indices still continues\.

   Setting an `error_notifcation` for the `warm_migration` action might notify you that the `warm_migration` action failed if it didn’t complete within the timeout period\.
 This failed notification is only for your own reference\.
 The actual warm migration operation has no inherent timeout and continues to run until it eventually succeeds or fails\.
-+ If your domain runs Elasticsearch 7\.4 or later, Amazon ES supports the ISM `open` and `close` operations\.
++ If your domain runs OpenSearch or Elasticsearch 7\.4 or later, OpenSearch Service supports the ISM `open` and `close` operations\.
-+ If your domain runs Elasticsearch 7\.7 or later, Amazon ES supports the ISM `snapshot` operation\.
++ If your domain runs OpenSearch or Elasticsearch 7\.7 or later, OpenSearch Service supports the ISM `snapshot` operation\.

+### Cold storage ISM operations<a name="ism-cold-storage"></a>

+For cold indices, you must specify a `?type=_cold` parameter when you use the following ISM APIs:
++ add policy
++ remove policy
++ change policy
++ retry failed managed index
++ explain index

+These APIs for cold indices have the following additional differences:
++ Wildcard operators are not supported except when you use it at the end\.
+For example, `_plugins/_ism/<add, remove, change_policy, retry, explain>/logstash-*` is supported but `_plugins/_ism/<add, remove, change_policy, retry, explain>/iad-*-prod` isn’t supported\.
++ Multiple index names and patterns are not supported\.
+For example, `_plugins/_ism/<add, remove, change_policy, retry, explain>/app-logs` is supported but `_plugins/_ism/<add, remove, change_policy, retry, explain>/app-logs,sample-data` isn’t supported\.

 ### ISM settings<a name="ism-diff-settings"></a>

-Open Distro for Elasticsearch lets you change all available ISM settings using the `_cluster/settings` API\.
-On Amazon ES, you can only change the following settings:
+OpenSearch and Elasticsearch let you change all available ISM settings using the `_cluster/settings` API\.
+On Amazon OpenSearch Service, you can only change the following settings:
 + **Cluster\-level settings:**
   + `enabled`
   + `history.enabled`